srnyx/Pl3xMap-SuperVanish/README.md

-# Plugin Template
+# Pl3xMap-SuperVanish

-Public Minecraft plugin template repository used when I create a new repository for one of my plugins.
-Feel free to use this or create a pull request to improve it!
+Hide players from Pl3xMap whenever they vanish using SuperVanish, then show them again when they unvanish

-**🐛 Bugs / 💡 Suggestions:** Please [open an issue](https://github.com/srnyx/plugin-template/issues/new/choose) to report a bug or suggest an idea
+**🐛 Bugs / 💡 Suggestions:** Please [open an issue](https://github.com/srnyx/pl3xmap-supervanish/issues/new/choose) to report a bug or suggest an idea

 **🆘 Support:** Please [join the Discord](https://srnyx.com/discord) to get support

 ## Download

-**✅ Stable:** You can download the latest **stable** version at [Modrinth](https://modrinth.com/plugin/plugin-template), [Hangar](https://hangar.papermc.io/srnyx/PluginTemplate), [Spigot](https://spigotmc.org/resources/123456), [Bukkit](https://dev.bukkit.org/projects/plugin-template), or [GitHub](https://github.com/srnyx/plugin-template/releases)
+**✅ Stable:** You can download the latest **stable** version at  [GitHub](https://github.com/srnyx/pl3xmap-supervanish/releases) (more may come soon)

-**🚧 Snapshot:** You can download the latest **snapshot** version at [github.com/srnyx/plugin-template/actions/workflows/build.yml](https://github.com/srnyx/plugin-template/actions/workflows/build.yml)
+**🚧 Snapshot:** You can download the latest **snapshot** version at [github.com/srnyx/pl3xmap-supervanish/actions/workflows/build.yml](https://github.com/srnyx/pl3xmap-supervanish/actions/workflows/build.yml)

 # Wiki

-For all information about the plugin (commands, permissions, etc...) please see the wiki at [github.com/srnyx/plugin-template/wiki](https://github.com/srnyx/plugin-template/wiki)
+For all information about the plugin (commands, permissions, etc...) please see the wiki at [github.com/srnyx/pl3xmap-supervanish/wiki](https://github.com/srnyx/pl3xmap-supervanish/wiki)